MohamedNufais5891/Student-Database-App-Mini-project/README.md

 Uses JDBC with PreparedStatements (safe from SQL injection)

-# Download and install MySQL from MySQL Downloads
+# Download and install MySQL

 Make sure MySQL server is running and note your:
 ###               1).Username (default: root)